dlukes/kudlanka/README.md

 Bare views for registration provided by Flask Security are available by uncommenting the appropriate config lines, but we don't actually want just anyone to be able to register.
-Just fire up the `mongo kudlanka` shell and add users manually with `db.user.insert({email: "username", password:
+Just fire up the `mongo kudlanka` shell and add users manually with `db.user.insert({email: "username", password: "password"})`, or use `inv adduser ...`.
-"password"})`.
 The password will be automatically hashed on first login.

 # Name